indrakumarsingh/mySitecoreDummyProject/README.md

 # mySitecoreDummyProject
-This is just a dummy project for sitecore
+This is just a development branch for dummy project for sitecore